 One Riverside Drive, East Hartford, CT 06118

 Visit the ‘Transfer Equivalencies’ webpage to view Goodwin’s current listing of course equivalencies.
 If your previous institution(s) or course(s) are not listed in the equivalency database, your coursework will be assessed once you submit an official transcript(s).
 Contact an Admissions representative to get the process started.
 When you are ready to select classes an Academic Advisor will do a preliminary review of your transcripts to see what should transfer into Goodwin.
 The review will be preliminary only and is not a guarantee of credit.
 Only after the official transcripts are received and evaluated by the Transfer Counselor is credit officially transferred in.
-Generally speaking, courses taken at an accredited, degree granting, collegiate institution, with a grade of 'C' or better, and that apply to the Goodwin College Curriculum will transfer in.
+Generally speaking, courses taken at an accredited, degree granting, collegiate institution, with a grade of 'C' or better, and that apply to the Goodwin University Curriculum will transfer in.

 Complete official transcripts of all work taken at other institutions must be submitted whether or not credit for such work is desired or expected.
 Students who fail to acknowledge attendance at any college or university in which they have been enrolled automatically waive the right to have that work considered for transfer credit.

-Once your evaluation is done you will receive an email to your Goodwin College email stating your evaluation is done.
+Once your evaluation is done you will receive an email to your Goodwin University email stating your evaluation is done.
 Once you receive this email you will be able to access an updated plan of study with the transfer credits included.
 In addition, you will also be able to see the transfer credits that were accepted and applied to your program by logging into Sonisweb.

 Once your evaluation is done you will receive a letter in the mail explaining the process as well as an updated plan of study.
 The plan of study will have a 'TR' marked for each course that you have transfer credit for.
 Also your Academic Advisor and Program Director have copies of your plan of study and can review it with you at any time.